On some new moments of Gamma type

-The original proof of the Weber-Schafheitlin formula is the consequence of a more general result which involves a quadratic transformation of some hypergeometric function.
-See \cite{Wot} p.402 for details and also Exercises 4.14 and 4.15 in \cite{AAR} for a more modern presentation of this result.
-We follow here another, apparently unnoticed and overall simpler argument relying on Lemma A, the Fresnel integral and the Selberg integral.
-For every $\a > -1/2$ and $s\in (0, \a +1/2),$ Lemma A implies first
+We now proceed to our proof of the Proposition.
+The original argument is the consequence of a more general result involving a quadratic transformation of some hypergeometric function - see \cite{Wot} p.402 for details and also Exercise 4.15 in \cite{AAR} for a more modern presentation of this result.
+We follow here another, apparently unnoticed and overall simpler argument relying on the above Lommel formula, the Fresnel integral and the Selberg integral.
+For every $\a > -1/2$ and $s\in (0, \a +1/2),$ the above Lemma implies first

 Supposing next $s > \a,$ this transforms into

 where in the second equality we have used the Fresnel integral - see e.g. Exercise 1.19 in \cite{AAR} - and the change of variable $u\mapsto -u.$ On the other hand, one has